zap150/besthea/README.md

 cmake -DBESTHEA_SIMD_WIDTH=4 ..
 ```

 If CUDA is found on the system and CMake >= 1.18 is used, the library `besthea_cuda` containing the GPU-accelerated functionality is also built.
-To alter this behaviour, set the value of the `BESTHEA_CUDA` CMake variable to `enable`, `disable` or `auto`, e.g.
+To alter this behaviour, set the value of the `BESTHEA_CUDA` variable to `enable`, `disable` or `auto`, e.g.
 ```
 cmake -DBESTHEA_CUDA=disable ..
 ```